The Ricci flow on surfaces with boundary: Controlling the injectivity radius of a surface with boundary

-where $Foc\left(\partial M\right)$ is the focal distance of $\partial M$, $l$ is the lenght of the shortest geodesic meeting $\partial M$ at its two endpoints at a right angle, and $c>0$ is a universal constant.
-Since it is also well known from comparison geometry that
+where $\mbox{Foc}\left(\partial M\right)$ is the focal distance of $\partial M$, $l$ is the lenght of the shortest geodesic meeting $\partial M$ at its two endpoints at a right angle, and $c>0$ is a universal constant.
+For the benefit of the reader, let us recall the definition of the \emph{focal distance} of $\partial M$:

+Let $\nu$ be the normal bundle of $\partial M$, and denote by $\nu^{-}$ denote the bundle of inward pointing normal vectors.
+Then we can define the exponential map